 Farmhouse.
 Bohemian.
 Vessel sink.
 Undermount sink.
 Open shower.
 Freestanding tub.
 Wall sconces.
 Pendant lights.
 If you're thinking about remodeling your bathroom, you might be swimming in a sea of endless ideas, which can be pretty overwhelming.
-There are so many options and buzzwords out there that it can be difficult to narrow down the look and feel of your space, not to mention all of those practical features you'll need, too.
+There are so many focal points that it can be difficult to narrow down the look and feel of your master bathroom, not to mention all of those practical features you'll need, too.

-Light fixtures are always a key choice in the bathroom.
+Light fixtures are always a key choice in powder room — especially since most bathrooms don't get a ton of natural light.
 You'll want to provide optimal light in your space and bring additional visual interest to a bathroom through your fixtures.
-Simplify your search by thinking about which areas need the most light, select options that aesthetically fit the space (from wall sconces to flush mounts to pendant lights), and peruse top lighting retailers, which are included in our handy guide.
+Simplify your search by thinking about which areas need the most light, select options that aesthetically fit the space (from wall sconces to flush mounts to pendant lights to chandeliers), and peruse top lighting retailers.

-If you were to think of your bathroom as an outfit, the tile would be the accessories.
-They bring color and personal style to a bath, and can be placed on the walls, floor, and even the countertop.
+If you were to think of your bathroom as an outfit, the floor tile would be the accessories.
+Tile brings color and personal style to a bath, and can also be placed on the floor and countertop.
 Bold, patterned tile also works beautifully as a backsplash.

 There are some factors to consider.
 First, you'll need to decide where to install the tile in your bathroom (perhaps you prefer a tile-clad shower and hardwood floors instead of top-to-bottom tile).
-Next step: Select the material — from ceramic to porcelain to stone, all these materials carry pros and cons.
+Next step: Select the material — from porcelain tile to ceramic to porcelain to stone, all these materials carry pros and cons.
 Think about the style of your space.
 Will midcentury-inspired tile look best?
 How about a mosaic tile floor?
-And, as always, you'll need to consider your budget, which will help in determining the material — all of which is outlined in our how-to guide on bathroom tile.
+Of course, one primary consideration when selecting floor tile is the color and how it will impact the room feel.
+For something neutral and clean, you can always pair white tile with white walls And, of course, you'll need to consider your budget, which will help in determining the material — all of which is outlined in our how-to guide on bathroom tile:

 Showers and Bathtubs

-When searching through bathroom ideas to remodel your shower, visualize your most soothing shower experience and the one that makes the most sense for your lifestyle.
-Using our guide as a jumping-off point, you can decide if a shower and bathtub combo is right for you (this option is convenient if you need to save space).
-Or, perhaps you're blessed with ample square footage and you can pick a freestanding tub and a separate shower.
+When searching through bathroom ideas to remodel your shower — whether in the master bath or a guest bath — visualize your most soothing shower experience and the one that makes the most sense for your lifestyle.
+First, decide if a shower and bathtub combo is right for you (this option is convenient if you need to save space).
+Or, perhaps you're blessed with ample square footage and you can pick a freestanding bathtub (or, for something more romantic, a claw-foot tub) and a separate walk-in shower.
+If you hate cleaning the bathroom, then you might opt for a shower curtain over glass shower doors.
 If you love taking baths and you know you'll be bathing little ones and pets, turn to the many bathtub options that are available.
 When you've chosen your shower or bathtub (or both), you can further style things with a tile floor or handheld showerheads and body sprays.

 For something unexpected, earthy, and durable when properly cared for, choose wood.
 Concrete is another option that goes against the grain and is ideal for industrial bathrooms.
 Marble is oh so luxurious, and it works in several different bathroom styles.
 Similar to marble but without the high expense, quartz is a quality option for bathroom countertops.
 Glass is sleek and fits seamlessly into modern baths, but be prepared for possible scratches and nicks.
 Solid surface countertops are traditional, and for good reason since they're so durable.
 Laminate will be kind to your pocketbook.